Personnel Committee Goals

 - Expand Tuition Assistance (TA) to support all service members regardless of component and keep the TA program in place and fully funded at 100% for all participating service members, while ensuring the funds are being utilized at high quality institutions.

-- Ensure adequate funding of Impact Aid through both the Department of Education and DoD for schools with children of uniformed service members.
+- Ensure adequate and timely funding of Impact Aid through both the Department of Education and DoD for schools with children of uniformed service members.
 Oppose any proposal that would divert funds from the Impact Aid program.

 - Improve meaningful education opportunities for military spouses such as expanding access and opportunities available through MyCAA while protecting uniformed spouses from predatory institutions.